Residential Life Policies

 All decorative lighting, in addition to being in compliance with other policies in this section, must be UL and CE certified.
 Traditional “holiday lights” that plug into an electrical outlet and can be interconnected are not allowed, regardless of bulb shape, size, or power consumption.
 This also includes LED or Incandescent bulbs.

-Decorative style lights such as “fairy lights” that are powered via USB or battery
+Decorative style lights such as “fairy lights” that are powered via USB or battery are allowed

 Rope lights, strip lights, or other LED lights which are fully encased in plastic and do not allow other interconnection, or other plugs to be plugged into them are allowed, so long as they do not generate an excessive amount of heat